Ladakh: Activist Sonam Wangchuk withdraws call for march to LAC citing ‘suppression’ by government

 Under these circumstances, “chances of violence are very high, which could then be used to label this peaceful movement anti-national”, Wangchuk said in a social media post on Saturday.

-On March 26, Wangchuk ended his 21-day hunger strike demanding statehood for Ladakh and the protection of the Himalayan ecology.
+On March 26, Wangchuk ended his 21-day hunger strike that demanded statehood for Ladakh and the protection of the Himalayan ecology.
 Wangchuk and other civil society leaders in Ladakh are also trying to press the Union government to implement the Sixth Schedule of the Constitution for Ladakh.

 The Sixth Schedule under Article 244 (Administration of Scheduled Areas and Tribal Areas) of the Constitution guarantees certain protections for land and a nominal autonomy for citizens in designated tribal areas.
 In Ladakh, while more than 97% of the population belong to Scheduled Tribes, Kargil is a Muslim-majority region.